Puerto Vallarta’s History from the 1500s until Today

-The bay has been known since the XVI Century when Spanish soldiers, during the expeditions to Lower California (or island of pearls, as they called it), landed on the bay’s beaches in order to supply their ships with water, firewood and fresh food.
+The bay has been known since the XVI Century when Spanish soldiers, during the expeditions to Lower California (or the island of pearls, as they called it), landed on the bay’s beaches in order to supply their ships with water, firewood, and fresh food.
 There are many chronicles from that time that mention the beauty of the coastline, the fertility of the land and the safe harbors that the bay offered ships.

-During the XVI Century, safe harbors all along the Pacific Coast were a vital necessity so that ships returning from the Philippines would have a place to find refuge in case of attack by pirates.
+During the XVI Century, safe harbors all along the Pacific Coast were a vital necessity so that ships returning from the Philippines would have a place to find refuge in case of an attack by pirates.
 These harbors were also necessary during the long journeys, to and from the Orient so that ships could be repaired if necessary and crews could take on provisions.

 One of the first to propose a settlement on Banderas Bay was Captain Pedro de Unamuno after the trip he made in 1587 from the Philippines.
-Famous navigators like Sebastian Vizcaino, Lopez de Vicuna and Gonzalo de Francia more than once landed on these beaches and also proposed the establishment of a colony, but their petitions never received any attention.
+Famous navigators like Sebastian Vizcaino, Lopez de Vicuña, and Gonzalo de Francia more than once landed on these beaches and also proposed the establishment of a colony, but their petitions never received any attention.

-Main Plaza view from the hills 1958
+Main Plaza view from the Parish Tower approx. 1958

 It is known that a shipyard was built on the bay in 1644 (probably where Mismaloya is located today) and two ships were built for Bernardo Bernal de Pinadero that would be used in the colonization of Lower California.